-One of the stated aims of the Presidency for the 26th Conference of the Parties (COP) in advance of Glasgow was to keep "1.5 alive."
-In other words, that the Glasgow outcome should maintain the possibility of keeping global temperature increases within the 1.5 degree C limit in the Paris Agreement.
-Coming out of Glasgow, commentators were generally of the view that the COP26 outcome had just about achieved that.
+One of the stated aims of the Presidency of the United Nations Framework Convention on Climate Change (UNFCCC) 26th Conference of the Parties (COP) in advance of Glasgow was to keep "1.5 alive."
+In other words, that the Glasgow outcome should maintain the possibility of keeping the average global temperature increase within the 1.5 degree C limit of the Paris Agreement.
+Coming out of Glasgow, commentators were generally of the view that the COP26 outcome had achieved that-but barely.

-The recent report of Intergovernmental Panel for Climate Change (IPCC) Working Group III (WGIII) contribution to the Sixth Assessment Report confirms that achieving the long-term temperature goal of the Paris Agreement remains possible and describes pathways for doing so.1 At the same time, it is clear that without the full implementation of current Nationally Determined Contributions (NDCs) and a significant enhancement of climate action beyond the ambition they currently represent, achieving this goal will not be possible.
+The report of Intergovernmental Panel for Climate Change (IPCC) Working Group III (WGIII) contribution to the Sixth Assessment Report confirms that achieving the long-term temperature goal of the Paris Agreement remains possible and describes pathways for doing so.1 At the same time, it is clear that without the full implementation of current NDCs and a significant enhancement of climate action beyond the ambition they currently represent, staying within the 1.5 degree C limit will not be possible.

-Reflecting these realities, the main mitigation outcomes from COP26, as set out in decision 1/CMA.3,2 include:
+In the context of these realities, the main mitigation outcomes from COP26, as set out in decision 1/CMA.3, include:2

-- Paragraph 22: "Recognizes that limiting global warming to 1.5°C requires rapid, deep and sustained reductions in global greenhouse gas emissions, including reducing global carbon dioxide emissions by 45 per cent by 2030 relative to the 2010 level and to net zero around mid-century as well as deep reductions in other greenhouse gases" - Paragraph 23: "Also recognizes that this requires accelerated action in this critical decade, on the basis of the best available scientific knowledge and equity, reflecting common but differentiated responsibilities and respective capabilities in the light of different national circumstances and in the context of sustainable development and efforts to eradicate poverty"

-- Paragraph 26: "Emphasizes the urgent need for Parties to increase their efforts to collectively reduce emissions through accelerated action and implementation of domestic mitigation measures in accordance with Article 4, paragraph 2, of the Paris Agreement" - Paragraph 27: "Decides to establish a work programme to urgently scale up mitigation ambition and implementation in this critical decade and requests the Subsidiary Body for Implementation and the Subsidiary Body for Scientific and Technological Advice to recommend a draft decision on this matter for consideration and adoption by the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement at its fourth session, in a manner that complements the global stocktake" - Paragraph 29: "Recalls Article 3 and Article 4, paragraphs 3, 4, 5 and 11, of the Paris Agreement and requests Parties to revisit and strengthen the 2030 targets in their nationally determined contributions as necessary to align with the Paris Agreement temperature goal by the end of 2022, taking into account different national circumstances" - Paragraph 31: "Decides to convene an annual highlevel ministerial roundtable on pre-2030 ambition, beginning at the fourth session of the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement"
+- Paragraph 22: "Recognizes that limiting global warming to 1.5°C requires rapid, deep and sustained reductions in global greenhouse gas emissions, including reducing global carbon dioxide emissions by 45 per cent by 2030 relative to the 2010 level and to net zero around mid-century as well as deep reductions in other greenhouse gases" - Paragraph 23: "Also recognizes that this requires accelerated action in this critical decade, on the basis of the best available scientific knowledge and equity, reflecting common but differentiated responsibilities and respective capabilities in the light of different national circumstances and in the context of sustainable development and efforts to eradicate poverty" - Paragraph 26: "Emphasizes the urgent need for Parties to increase their efforts to collectively reduce emissions through accelerated action and implementation of domestic mitigation measures in accordance with Article 4, paragraph 2, of the Paris Agreement" - Paragraph 27: "Decides to establish a work programme to urgently scale up mitigation ambition and implementation in this critical decade and requests the Subsidiary Body for Implementation and the Subsidiary Body for Scientific and Technological Advice to recommend a draft decision on this matter for consideration and adoption by the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement at its fourth session, in a manner that complements the global stocktake" - Paragraph 29: "Recalls Article 3 and Article 4, paragraphs 3, 4, 5 and 11, of the Paris Agreement and requests Parties to revisit and strengthen the 2030 targets in their nationally determined contributions as necessary to align with the Paris Agreement temperature goal by the end of 2022, taking into account different national circumstances" - Paragraph 31: "Decides to convene an annual highlevel ministerial roundtable on pre-2030 ambition, beginning at the fourth session of the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement"